excludarr/excludarr/README.md

 ```

 > NOTE: If you want to exclude any of the movies listed in the table, just copy the title and paste it in your configuration file under `radarr -> excludes`.
+> NOTE: If you want to exclude movies with a specific tag on Radarr, just add the tag label to `radarr -> tags_to_exclude`.

 ### Re-add